f-gozie/Simple-Bank-Desktop-App/README.md

 # Simple-Bank-Desktop-App

-Done Using C# and Visual Basic on Windows or MonoDevelop on Ubuntu.
+Done Using C# and Visual Basic on Windows or MonoDevelop on Ubuntu Linux.

 Database used: MySQL